October 20, 2020

 Cook method: Braise

-1. Put half the olives and the anchovy fillets in a food processor and chop very finely.
+1. Put half the olives and the anchovy fillets in a food processor and chop very finely (add 1-2 TBSP of white wine if necessary to get it to process).

 2. Choose a lidded sauté pan or skillet large enough to accommodate all the chicken in a single layer.
 Put 2 tablespoons of the olive oil and the garlic cloves in the pan and place over medium high heat.
 Sauté until the garlic becomes golden brown then remove the cloves and discard them.